bencer3283/bencer3283.github.io/organization/sunsun.md

 ---

 As a Host of 2020 summer camp, I have to lead a core team of 6 member and coordinate with 31 volunteer teachers.
-Public relation with parents, schools and marketing are also my primary duty.
+Public relation with parents, schools and marketing are also my primary duties.

 ![](https://i.imgur.com/YVeiDMa.jpg)
 &uarr; Me and my partners and students.